An Accident Leads to Discovery

 A life-changing accident left Luis Sanchez unable to regain his full ability to walk for nearly a year in high school.

-A trip across the street nearly three years ago altered the life of incoming first-year Carolina student Luis Sanchez in ways he could have never imagined.
+A trip across the street nearly three years ago altered the life of Carolina student Luis Sanchez in ways he could have never imagined.

 “When I was a sophomore in high school, I was crossing a road one day after a work event, and I got hit by a car,” Sanchez said.
 “I went to the hospital.
 At first, everything seemed OK.
 They told me I was lucky to be alive.”